 Challenges – risk versus reward

-Building relationships and authentic dialogue is important in addressing barriers and enabling professionals to start to operate beyond a clinical service delivery and into the area of working alongside assets based in our community.
+Building relationships and authentic dialogue is important to address barriers and enable professionals to start to operate beyond clinical service delivery and into the area of working alongside community-based assets.

-Concerns can be addressed through providing support, training, risk management, and guidelines on confidentiality to volunteer Hospice Neighbours, in turn offering reassurance within the organisation.
-Although it should be noted, that training is now increasingly light touch and more in the area boosting confidence, building trust and by the giving of reassurance and permission.
+Concerns can be addressed through providing support, training, risk management, and guidelines on confidentiality to volunteer Hospice Neighbours.
+In turn, these offer reassurance within the organisation.
+Training is now increasingly light touch and more focused on boosting confidence, building trust and giving reassurance and permission to the participants.

 Connecting and genuinely being alongside our communities will involve professionals ‘letting go’ to acknowledge, trust and appreciate existing and potential networks of support within a neighbourhood.

-People live their lives in communities long before engagement with hospice services so we must take care that we do not disable this support around the person by telling them that we are the expert and risk distancing them from their community.
+People live their lives in communities long before they engage with hospice services.
+We must take care not to disable this support around the person by telling them that we are the expert and risk distancing them from their community.

-With acclimatisation to this approach, and observation of the benefits, professional staff and others become more confident about involving themselves and recommending to others.
+As people become familiar with this approach and observe its benefits, professional staff and others become more confident about involving themselves and recommending it to others.

-Having genuine engagement, encouragement and warmth we have found that communities are ready and willing to be involved.
-In doing so Hospice Neighbours helps extend the Hospice’s reach to those people at the end of life who may not normally encounter hospice care.
+We've found that having genuine engagement, encouragement and warmth makes communities ready and willing to be involved.
+In doing so, Hospice Neighbours helps extend the hospice’s reach to those people at the end of life who may not normally encounter hospice care.

-We see Hospice care as a behaviour and not a building.
+Importantly, we see hospice care as a behaviour and not a building.